damien-meere/Data-Centric-Development-Milestone-Project/README.md

 In this process there are two types of actors - Trainers & Trainees.
 Therefore, in designing this site, I started with the following user stories:

 ***Trainer Building and diseminating information related to training programmes***
 > I wanted easy trainers to be able to create, access, edit and delete information on available training options through a minimalist, sleek, easy-to-navigate site.
+I wanted trainer to have the option to view courses that have been completed, and courses that are upcoming in order to quickly find the requisite course.
 I wanted the trainer to be able to create a course, but to still be directed in some aspects of the course creation.
 Therefore, a number of fields of the course creation and course editing pages are populated dropdown menus (Category, Duration & Size), where the contents of the dropdown come from the requisite collections in the [database](#Database).
 Of course these elements are not static, and as such, each collection can be all be managed (created, viewed, edited, deleted) from the Manage Course Utilities menu.
 I also wanted the trainer to be able to quickly ascertain the uptake on each course to view the amount of enrollments for each course, so I chose to represent this as a progress bar that gives a quick visual breakdown of the enrollments.

 ***Trainee Looking to access course information and enroll in their chosen programme***